yoinergomez/ngcolombia-workshop/05-update.md

 # Updating objects from our database

-In the previous lesson we learned how to read data from Firestore.
+In the previous lesson, we learned how to read data from Firestore.
 Now, it's time to learn how to update the data from the TV Shows we already created.

 The good news, most of this is already done, we will need to make a few edits to our app and add a new function, but no new components or anything like that.